 Therapy massage balls are great for athletes and runners with sore muscles, individuals with pain in their joints, new mothers, and just about anybody else who wants to release muscle tension and have a soothing body relaxation experience.

-Our top two recommendations for yoga therapy balls are just below.
+Our top three recommendations for yoga therapy balls are just below.

 Yoga Tune Up is the most prominent brand in the yoga therapy ball niche.
 The company’s 2.5 inch rubber balls are firm with a grippy finish that keeps them from sliding off the skin.
 They tend to soften slightly with use, leaving them with an ideal texture for digging into your muscles.

 The balls come with a mini mesh tote bag to keep them safe, which is great for people like me who easily lose things.
 They come in a number of colors, such as Aqua Blue, Deep Purple, and Hot Green, and they can fit into almost anyone’s budget.

 In many ways, the Mandala massage balls are similar to the ones by Yoga Tune Up.
 They feature the same 2.5-inch diameter and a comparable rubber material.
 Mandala emphasizes that all users need to do is “Place the balls in tight areas and let gravity take over.”
 The balls are durable and seem like they will stand the test of time.